top of page

 MCLEOD LAKE INDIAN BAND LEA

-Please review the Local Education Agreement that we have between McLeod Lake Indian Band and SD
+Click on the download icon to view the Local Education Agreement (LEA) between McLeod Lake Indian Band and SD57.

 TAKLA LAKE FIRST NATION LEA

-Please review the Local Education Agreement that e have between Takla Lake First Nation and SD57
+Click on the download icon to view the Local Education Agreement (LEA) between Takla Lake First Nation and SD57.

-School District No. 57 is fully committed to the delivery of Aboriginal Education as mandated through the British Columbia Ministry of Education and rooted within the communities it serves.
+School District No. 57 is fully committed to the delivery of Indigenous Education as mandated through the British Columbia Ministry of Education and rooted within the communities it serves.

 bottom of page